-This figure illustrates the azimuth angle and elevation angle for a vector that appears as a green solid line.
-The coordinate system is relative to the center of a uniform linear array, whose elements appear as blue circles.
+This figure illustrates the azimuth angle and elevation angle for a vector shown as a green solid line.
+The coordinate system is relative to the center of a uniform linear array, whose elements appear as blue disks.

 The u/v coordinates for the positive hemisphere x ≥ 0 can be derived from the phi and theta angles.

 The relation between these two coordinates systems is

 In these expressions, φ and θ are the phi and theta angles, respectively.

 In terms of azimuth and elevation, the u and v coordinates are

 The values of u and v satisfy the inequalities

 Conversely, the phi and theta angles can be written in terms of u and v using